Health Savings Account

 The issue: Anyone age 65 ½ or older who is enrolled in a qualified high-deductible health plan (PPO Savings plan) with a Health Savings Account (HSA), who retires and enrolls in Medicare Part A, will experience a Medicare-required “look-back period” of 6 months.
 That “look-back period” overlaps with the timeframe during which you may have had either or both employer and employee contributions made to your HSA.
 IRS regulations state that an individual cannot receive or contribute to a HSA if covered by Medicare or any other health care insurance.
 If the individual were to be audited by the IRS, taxes and penalties could apply to the amount contributed to the HSA.

 The proposed solution: In order to avoid potential tax issues, you want to STOP YOUR HSA CONTRIBUTIONS so that you have 6 months of NO contributions before you FILE FOR MEDICARE.
 For example, if you are retiring as of December 31 of any given year, you need to stop your contributions beginning with the June payroll of that same year.
 In order to move into the University-sponsored Medicare plan after you retire, you must first enroll in Medicare parts A and B. Therefore, you must “file” for Medicare during the month of your retirement, which is December in this example.
 Social Security uses the filing date in December as part of the look-back period, which means you need to have NO HSA contributions from June – November.

 Please log into Workday through the Worklion portal to stop, start, or change your HSA contributions.
 Any questions relating to Medicare guidelines, please contact your local Social Security office or your tax advisor.

-Eligibility Requirements for the PPO Savings Plan with the Health Savings Account (HSA)
+Eligibility Requirements for the Lion Advantage plan with the Health Savings Account (HSA)

 All full-time, benefits-eligible employees are eligible, however, the EMPLOYEE: